Skip to main content

 story3 negative mentions

-• The developers are actively updating the game and engaging with the community, showing commitment to improvement.
+• Active and responsive developers regularly updating the game and engaging with the community, showing great potential for future improvements.

 • optimization